 Plaskett was determined to get a buyer.
 However, doing this would take time and the airline needed cash immediately.
-Though the airline was desperately avoiding liquidation, Pan Am had one asset that, if they sold, could bring in the much-needed cash: their routes to London.
+Though the airline was desperately avoiding liquidation, Pan Am had one asset that, if sold, could bring in the much-needed cash: its routes to London.
 Given Heathrow Airport’s incredibly restrictive availability, United showed a lot of interest in purchasing these routes for $400 million dollars.
-It seemed as though Pan Am would finally catch a break and gain the much-needed cash.
+It seemed as though Pan Am would finally catch a break and receive the resources needed to find a buyer.

 Unfortunately, officials in England threatened to end the deal.
-The conditions stated in the contracts under which Pan Am flew to London stated that it was only valid for Pan Am or a “corporate successor” of the carrier.
+The conditions in the contracts under which Pan Am flew to London stated that it was only valid for Pan Am or a “corporate successor” of the carrier.
 The opposition to the slot swap argued that United was not actually a corporate successor, rather the carriers were just trading assets.
 Additionally, British Airways also came out against the deal.
-Given that they had enjoyed competing against a weak Pan Am for years, they weren’t eager to see a stronger competitor begin flying the same routes as them.
+Given that it had enjoyed competing against a weak Pan Am for years, British Airways was not eager to see a stronger competitor begin flying the same routes as them.
 On top of this, British Airways enjoyed an extensive and profitable codesharing partnership with United, one that would certainly be eliminated if United got access to Heathrow.